sridhar1422005/felpssantarosa.github.io/readme.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes (`git commit -m 'Add amazing feature'`)
+3. Commit changes (`git commit -m 'feat: add amazing feature'`)
 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📬 Contact